Snaacky/thewiki/docs/guides/torrenting.md

 Being connectable means that you accept "direct" connections from seeders or leechers.
 In a rough metaphor, your "address" (IP) is known, and your "door" (port) is open to meet new peers.
 !!!

-In the BitTorrent protocol, a transaction between 2 peers can only happen if at least one of them is connectable (one "open door" is enough).
+- In the BitTorrent protocol, a transaction between 2 peers can only happen if at least one of them is connectable (one "open door" is enough).

-When you attempt to download something from a peer, you must first establish the connection with them.
+- When you attempt to download something from a peer, you must first establish the connection with them.
 If their port is open, then you can directly connect with them and start downloading.
 If their port is not open, you must wait for them to connect with you.

-While being connectible does not magically boost your upload speed, a properly configured setup increases the pool of potential peers to connect to.
+- While being connectible does not magically boost your upload speed, a properly configured setup increases the pool of potential peers to connect to.
 This will not make a difference with torrents that have hundreds of seeds, but can drastically increase upload speed on torrents with less seeds.

 !!!info
 Being non-connectable will still allow you to seed and leech, unless you are attempting to connect with another non-connectable peer.
+It also means you will get less upload next to a connectable seeder.
 !!!

-!!!info
-Being a non-connectable seeder will get you less upload next to a connectable seeder.
-!!!

 That said, you might be wondering on how to become connectable.
 This can be achieved relatively easily by port forwarding - which will be covered down below.

 ### What Is Port Forwarding?

-Your connection is assigned with a public "address" (IP address) by your ISP to your router.
+- Your connection is assigned with a public "address" (IP address) by your ISP to your router.
 Your router will then assign a private (local) IP address to the devices that are connecting to it.
 On your devices, services which need to connect with another deivce over a network needs to have a "door" (port) opened (such as FTP on port 21, SSH & SFTP on port 22, HTTP on port 80, or HTTPS on port 443, etc.).
 The IP address and the port number combination (for example - http://192.168.0.1:8080/, where "192.168.0.1" is your private IP address, and "8080" is the port number) can be used to access the service in question.

-Similarly, your torrent client also needs to run on a port on your device's private IP address.
+- Similarly, your torrent client also needs to run on a port on your device's private IP address.
 However, for anyone on the internet to be able to "see" your torrent client through this port, it has to be forwarded/connected to the equivalent port on your public IP address.

-Metamorphically, think of your torrent client like a laser pointer.
+- Metamorphically, think of your torrent client like a laser pointer.
 When it runs, it tries to shoot a beam of light (the connection) to another person, but is blocked by a "wall" - which is your router.
 If your router does not have an appropriate "hole" (port) prepared, nobody from the other side will be able to see the beam of light.

 ### How To Port Forward

 !!!warning
 This guide is not applicable to VPN users.
 If you are using one, please check with your VPN service provider and see if it allows port forwarding, as well as any instructions they might provide you with.
-If it does not, there is nothing you can do about it and it also has nothing to do with your router - either disable your VPN, or choose a different VPN service provider that allows port forwarding. {.is-warning}
+If it does not, there is nothing you can do about it and it also has nothing to do with your router - either disable your VPN, or choose a different VPN service provider that allows port forwarding.
 !!!

-The port used by your client can be found in Settings > Connection.
+- The port used by your client can be found in Settings > Connection.
 Avoid using the [well-known ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) and the [registered ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Registered_ports).
 To simplify - and preferably, use the ports from [49152 or higher](https://en.wikipedia.org/wiki/Ephemeral_port) to avoid interference with other services as well as being blocked by your ISP on some lower number ports.

-!!!info
-Use https://canyouseeme.org/ to check if this port is open.
+- Use https://canyouseeme.org/ to check if this port is open.
 If it already is, you can skip this instruction.
 If you are already portforwarding via a VPN, often times, it will show your port as unopened.
 However, this is completely normal because those ports are ephemeral and only opened when you're actively uploading/downloading something.
-!!!

 !!!info
 If you are already port forwarding via a VPN, often times, it will show your port as closed.
 However, this is completely normal since those ports are ephemeral and only opened up when you are actively uploading/downloading something.